The Emergency Services Show 2025: Shaping the Next Generation of Decontamination Solutions

 The Return of the Decontamination Village: The Mass Decontamination Shelter

-We returned to the trade show scene at the Emergency Services Show 2025, held at the NEC in Birmingham.
-This marked the final showcase of our shelter this year, bringing together professionals from emergency services, first response, and public safety.
+We returned to the trade show scene at the Emergency Services Show 2025, held at the NEC in Birmingham, marking the final showcase of our decontamination shelters for the year.
+The event brought together professionals from emergency services, first response teams, and public safety organisations.

-Being able to see the shelters in real time, and test the flow highlighted the practical value of our designs and gave us valuable insight from the professionals who use this equipment every day.
+Being able to see the shelters in real time and test the flow demonstrated the practical value of our designs and provided valuable insight from the professionals who use this equipment every day.
 It was extremely rewarding to see that what we brought to the Emergency Services Show met the needs and expectations of those on the front line.

-The show highlighted the value of hands-on demonstrations for first responders and emergency service professionals, allowing them to plan, train, and see how the shelters work in real deployments.
-It was a collaborative experience, with these professionals sharing their insights and feedback based on previous use of similar equipment.
-This exchange of knowledge will help us further refine our shelters, addressing operational pain points and improving the productsmois for those who rely on them most.
+The show highlighted the importance of hands-on demonstrations, allowing professionals to plan, train, and see how the shelters operate in realistic scenarios.
+It was a collaborative experience, with attendees sharing insights based on their previous use of similar equipment.
+This feedback will help us further refine our shelters, addressing operational pain points and improving usability for those who rely on them most.

 Watch the Full Animation Video of the 3 Stage Decon Process Here: